Restless nights caused by sleep apnea can take a toll on your well-being and can even heighten your risk of life-threatening conditions.

 Obstructive Sleep Apnea

 By far the most common form of sleep apnea is obstructive sleep apnea.
 In obstructive sleep apnea, the soft tissues of the throat and mouth collapse during sleep and physically obstruct the airway.
 When air is able to get through this restricted airway, these tissues vibrate and cause obstructive sleep apnea's most notorious symptom: snoring.
-Dentists like Drs.
-Michael D. Haight and Matthew Martinez in Albuquerque offer patients relief from sleep apnea through oral appliance therapy.
+Dentists like Dr. Michael D. Haight in Albuquerque offer patients relief from sleep apnea through oral appliance therapy.

 Central Sleep Apnea

 The rarest form of sleep apnea is central sleep apnea.
 In central sleep apnea, the brain fails to signal the body's muscles to breathe.
 This is a complex neurological condition that requires the attention of sleep specialists.

 Sleep Soundly through the Night

 Patients who suffer from obstructive sleep apnea can find relief through the advanced oral appliances offered at Parkway Dental in Albuquerque, NM.
 These custom-made devices, known as mandibular advancement splints, move your jaw forward during the night so that your upper airway stays unobstructed and you are able to breathe normally and peacefully.
 Your bed partner will be especially grateful when you start using a custom-made oral device, because it can greatly reduce your snoring!

 See how oral appliances can treat obstructive sleep apnea...